YLchen22/YLchen22.github.io/_pages/about.md

 Research Interests
 ------
-I am excited about exploring new mathematical methods and tools, further than simply applying existing solutions.
+I am excited about exploring new mathematical methods and tools for specific, challenging problems.
 Generally, I am open (but not limited) to these interconnected topics:
 * Data-driven Discovery
 * Data-enhanced Decision
 * (Scientific) Problem Modeling and Solution with Machine Learning